GluuFederation/docs-clustermgr-prod/docs/source/deploy/index.md

 - `This is an external load balancer` will remove the requirement for an IP address and you will only need to use a hostname here.
 There will be additional options here for caching; `Cache Proxy Hostname` and `Cache Proxy IP Address`.
 You will need to either use a cache proxy server specifically for Twemproxy to handle the multiple redis servers you deploy, _or_ you can use a Redis cluster.
 Cluster Manager will automatically install a Twemproxy and Redis server cache configuration for you, with Stunnel protecting communication.
 Using Redis cluster requires some manual configuration on your end.

-- `Cache Proxy Hostname` will be the hostname of the server you'll be using to proxy TCP traffic for Redis.
-This is necessary as the Redis cache data needs to be sharded and Twemproxy detects Redis server failure.
-If you're deploying a Redis cluster configuration, you can enter some fake information here, as you'll be skipping the `Cache Management` process later.

-If you want to demo Redis cluster, please read [this wiki](https://github.com/GluuFederation/cluster-mgr/wiki/Deploy-A-Highly-Available-Redis-Cache-Cluster-For-Gluu-Server) first to fully understand how the implementation of Redis cluster works and if it is a fit for your operational requirements.
-If you still want to use it, then follow the instructions on [this Cluster Manager wiki](https://github.com/GluuFederation/cluster-mgr/wiki/Protecting-a-Redis-Cluster-with-Stunnel) to help implement this function.
+- `Use LDAP Cache`, if you check this LDAP server will be used for caching.
+For big organizations we suggest to use a Redis Cache Server.
+For Redis Cache Server uncheck this, you'll be skipping the `Cache Management` process later.

 !!!
 Warning
     The load balancer hostname cannot be changed *easily* after Gluu Server has been deployed.
 Please follow [these instructions](https://github.com/GluuFederation/community-edition-setup/tree/master/static/scripts/change_hostname) for every Gluu Server in your cluster if you must change the hostname.